pir8radio/Time-Temperature-Service/README.md

 ```

 ## 🆘 HELP!
-This was a fun project of mine, I don't have much time to assist with issues, but i'll do my best if you need a hand, use the Discussions tab at the top of this page to ask for some help.
+This was a fun project of mine, I don't have much time to assist with issues, but i'll do my best if you need a hand, use the Discussions tab at the top of this page to ask for some help or [Click here](https://github.com/pir8radio/Time-Temperature-Service/discussions/categories/q-a).

 ## ⚖️ License